s4k10503/UnityShaderCollection/README.md

 # UnityShaderCollection

 I plan to add various shaders in the future.
-Now there is a file about compute shaders.

 ## Visualizer2D.unity